aesara-devs/aesara/doc/extending/unittest.rst

 Test Cases and Methods
 ----------------------

-Unittests should be grouped "logically" into test cases, which are meant to group all unittests operating on the same element and/or concept.
-Test cases are implemented as Python classes which inherit from unittest.TestCase
+Unit tests should be grouped "logically" into test cases, which are meant to group all unit tests operating on the same element and/or concept.

-Test cases contain multiple test methods.
-These should be prefixed with the word "test".
+Test cases should be functions or classes prefixed with the word "test".

 Test methods should be as specific as possible and cover a particular aspect of the problem.
-For example, when testing the TensorDot Op, one test method could check for validity, while another could verify that the proper errors are raised when inputs have invalid dimensions.
+For example, when testing the ``Dot`` ``Op``, one test method could check for validity, while another could verify that the proper errors are raised when inputs have invalid dimensions.